osoc22/project-inspector-widget/readme.md

   <img src="https://osoc.be/editions/2022/projects/inspector-widget.svg" width="250px" />
 </div>

-This repo contains the website and some documentaion for the Inspector Widget project.
+This repository provides the code and documentation for the Inspector Widget project's web application.
-If you want to find out more about the project, take a look at the [GitHub pages](https://osoc22.github.io/project-inspector-widget) website.
+For more information we would like to refer to our [GitHub pages](https://osoc22.github.io/project-inspector-widget) website.

-## What is Inspector Widget? 👀
+## About Inspector Widget 👀

-Explain.
+As the Inspector Widget Team at [Osoc](https://osoc.be/), we created a web interface with a backend system that helps FOD Economie inspectors in automatically scanning numerous online webshops for price changes during sales.

 ## Inspector Widget: Meet the team 👨‍👩‍👦‍👦

 Code: Victor Vansteenkiste, Arthur Coenen and Tischa Nyanguile

-Communication: Camilla Frison
+Communication and Research: Camilla Frison

 Coaches: Chris Leroy, Bavo Lodewyckx, Miel Van Opstal